Sensitive Choice

 Before pregnancy

 If you are planning a pregnancy, this is a good time to speak with your doctor about your asthma.
 Together you can make sure your asthma is under the best possible control and that you are on the safest types of medications for you and your baby.
-It’s also a great time for you and/or your partner to give up smoking.
-You don’t have to do it alone – your doctor, pharmacist or asthma educator can help.

 During pregnancy

 Keep taking all your asthma medications and see your doctor for regular asthma check-ups.
 Make sure your healthcare team (GP, obstetrician, midwife) know you have asthma and how you manage it.
-Work with your doctor to develop a personal asthma action plan for during your pregnancy.
+Work with your doctor to develop an asthma action plan for during your pregnancy.
+Avoid smoking and breathing other people’s tobacco smoke.
+Always act quickly if your asthma symptoms flare up – follow your asthma action plan.

 Giving birth